Senior Lecturer in Psychology

 International Students enquiries

 Our Developmental and Educational Psychology course is a specialist psychology programme that allows you to focus on human development and educational issues alongside a general psychology pathway.
-This course provides you with useful knowledge and experience if you intend to pursue a career in or outside psychology, such as educational psychology, clinical psychology, teaching or research.
+This course provides you with useful knowledge and experience if you intend to pursue a career in or outside psychology.
+The skills you will learn are transferable to a variety of fields including educational psychology, clinical psychology, teaching or research.